How to choose the best clothes dryer

 Settings

-Some dryers come with a bunch of extra settings: extra dry, very dry, cupboard dry and so on.
+Some clothes dryers come with a bunch of extra settings: extra dry, very dry, cupboard dry and so on.
 Don't pay more for a machine with settings you won't use.
 Basic low and high settings will do the job.

 Drying time